FBruzzesi/timebasedcv/docs/getting-started.md

 Now let's plot train and forecasting splits with different split strategies (or configurations).

-The green dots represent the train points, while the red dots represent the forecastng points.
+The blue dots represent the train points, while the red dots represent the forecastng points.

 ![cross-validation](img/cross-validation.png)